Instruction Matters:

 Apply Now for IMPACT!

-We are now accepting applications for our December 2023 offering of IMPACT Week and our Spring 2024 IMPACT Semester cohort.
+We are now accepting applications for our May 2024 offering of IMPACT Week and the Fall 2024 IMPACT Semester for Purdue WL and Purdue in Indianapolis instructors.

-• IMPACT Week – a fully remote option that covers the core topics of IMPACT in an intensive, shorter version.
-We will offer IMPACT Week December 11-22, 2023 (one week of facilitation + the week following to complete any remaining modules and reflection assignments).
-The time commitment is estimated to be 3-5 hours per day during the week of December 11-18 (with the flexibility to finish over the following week).
-This option is open to all instructors of record at Purdue WL and, upon completion of the program deliverables, comes with a $1,000 incentive to support their teaching.
+• IMPACT Week – a fully remote program that covers the core topics of IMPACT in an intensive, one-week experience.
+We will offer IMPACT Week May 6-13, 2024 (one week of facilitation + through Friday, May 17 to complete any remaining modules and reflection assignments).
+The time commitment is estimated to be 3-5 hours per day during the week of May 6-13 (with the flexibility to finish through the following week).
+This option is open to graduate students, faculty, and staff instructors at Purdue WL and Purdue in Indianapolis.
+Upon completion of the program deliverables, participants receive a $1,000 incentive to support their teaching.

-• IMPACT Semester – our full, 13-session Faculty Learning Community (FLC) program.
-The program begins the week of January 22, 2024, and ends the week before finals, with weekly, 75-minute synchronous sessions.
-This is our deepest dive into course design, with a time commitment estimated at 3-4 hours per week over the course of the semester.
-This option is open to instructors of record who are faculty or staff at Purdue WL and, upon completion of 3 major deliverables, comes with a $10,000 incentive to support their teaching.
+• IMPACT Semester – our full, 13-session Faculty Learning Community (FLC) program that may be completed in person or fully remotely.
+The program begins the week of August 19, 2024, and ends the week before finals, with weekly, 75-minute synchronous sessions.
+This is our deepest dive into course design, with a time commitment estimated at 3-4 hours per week over the semester.
+This option is open to instructors of record who are faculty or staff at Purdue WL or Purdue in Indianapolis who plan to teach the course for multiple semesters and, upon completion of 3 major deliverables, comes with a $10,000 incentive to support their teaching.
+This fall, we will offer an AI-focused track in addition to our regular IMPACT Semester track.

 If you have questions about the IMPACT programs or would like further information, please contact Allison Russell at allisonrussell@purdue.edu.